 There is also a need to address the growing debt burden of LMICs-a challenge central to Brazil's G20 presidency.
-Building on the experience of debt swaps in the environmental and climate sectors,290 the Global Fund introduced the Debt-to-Health initiative in 2007, under which a creditor country waives its rights to outstanding debt repayments on the condition that the debtor country repayment to domestic health commits this programmes.
-Debt swaps provide an important opportunity for countries to reduce debts and strengthen domestic health investment at the same time.
-To date.
-12 such transactions have generated \$226 million for ten debtor countries, with \$373 million in debt cancelled through the Debt-to-Health initiative.
-The initiative has proven its potential to create fiscal space for increased domestic health investments, although these are small amounts and, quantitatively, this potential remains to be realised.
+20 next 10 years.37 Despite this risk, the world remains largely Building on the experience of debt swaps in the environmental and climate sectors,290 the Global Fund introduced the Debt-to-Health initiative in 2007, under which a creditor country waives its rights to outstanding debt repayments on the condition that the debtor country 25 commits this repayment to domestic health programmes.^{291,292} Debt swaps provide an important opportunity for countries to reduce debts and strengthen domestic health investment at the same time.
+To date, 12 such transactions have generated \$226 million for ten 30 influenza vaccine would be of enormous value for both debtor countries, with \$373 million in debt cancelled through the Debt-to-Health initiative.
+The initiative has proven its potential to create fiscal space for increased domestic health investments, although these are small amounts and, quantitatively, this potential remains to be 35 development of a universal influenza vaccine would realised.